 Get to grips with the some of the more obscure tasting notes used by wine experts, with graphics from the Decanter design team.
-This week we decode 'cedar' and 'steely'...
+This week we decode 'brioche' and 'cherry'...

 How to understand tasting notes: